apache/directory-fortress-core/README-QUICKSTART.txt

 # I. Instructions to extract and configure Fortress Builder Package to Target System
 ###################################################################################

 a.
-Copy fortressBuilder-[platform]-[version].jar to hard drive on target server env.
+Copy fortressBuilder-[platform]-[version].zip to hard drive on target server env.

 b.
 Extract the zip.
 The location for archive can vary according to requirements.
 The location for package will be referred to as "FORTRESS_HOME" later in these instructions.